givingjar/blog.givingjar.org/_posts/2016-03-02-charity-spotlight-firecracker-foundation.md

 ## Big Wins

-The Firecracker Foundation was awarded a three year, $75,000 annual grant.
+The Firecracker Foundation was awarded a three-year, $75,000 annual grant.
 Combined with donations and a larger office in REO Town, this will allow even more children and families to receive the support and care they need.

 ## To Nonprofits